SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 1. Select and click on ‘Start’ to start your application.

-You have now deployed the sample application and it is ready to receive mesages from the `solace_requests` queue on the message broker.
+You have now deployed the sample application and it is ready to receive messages from the `solace_requests` queue on the message broker.

 ### Testing the sample application

 To send a test message you can use the **queueProducerJNDI** sample application from the [Obtaining JMS objects using JNDI](https://dev.solace.com/samples/solace-samples-jms/using-jndi/ ) tutorial.
-Ensure to adjust in the source code the `CONNECTION_FACTORY_JNDI_NAME` and `QUEUE_JNDI_NAME` to `JNDI/Sol/CF` and `JNDI/Sol/Q/requests` respectively, as used in this tutorial.
+Ensure to adjust in the source code the "CONNECTION_FACTORY_JNDI_NAME" and "QUEUE_JNDI_NAME" to `JNDI/Sol/CF` and `JNDI/Sol/Q/requests` respectively, as used in this tutorial.

 Once a message has been sent to the `solace_requests` queue it will be delivered to the enterprise application, which will consume it from there and send a new message to the `solace_replies` queue.